A no claims discount (NCD) or no claims bonus (NCB) is applied to a car insurance policy for each year where there have been no claims made.

 Protected no claims discount

 If you choose to protect your NCD you then pay an additional charge on your car insurance premium.
 This means that if you need to make a claim your NCD remains protected.
+However, NCD protection does not protect the overall price of your insurance policy.
+The price of your insurance policy may increase following an accident even if you were not at fault.
 Individual car insurance companies have their own rules regarding how many claims can be made and NCD is not affected.
 It is worth checking with your insurer to understand how their policy works.